zpatten/ztk/README.md

 # ZTK

-Zachary's Tool Kit containers a collection of reusable classes meant to simplify development of complex systems in Ruby.
-These classes provide functionality I always find myself wanting from project to project; DSLs, parallel processing and complex logging for example are all contained in simple, reusable classes.
+Zachary's Tool Kit containers a collection of reusable classes meant to simplify development of complex systems in Ruby, specificially devops tooling.
+These classes provide functionality I always find myself wanting from project to project; DSLs, parallel processing, complex logging and many other useful design patterns, for example are all contained in simple, reusable classes.

+- **ZTK::ANSI**

 - **ZTK::Background**